There I was, minding my business…Well, not really…I was minding the business of an “authentic leader”.

 It requires a culture of openness, trust and goodwill, fostered by the leader, which will in turn create togetherness and build strong teams.

 That’s why, no authentic leader can function effectively in a culture of excessive formal communication.
+You need to have a more flexible business.

 9. Hiring smart people and then restricting their input